Poornima massaging ash water into cow dung treated yarn, Kotpad, 2023

 PROPOSAL FOR KOTPAD

-In stage 2, textile design students in Mumbai are developing textile designs within parameters set by the artisans; fashion design students in Mumbai and London have created small collections that incorporate some Kotpad fabrics; MA Buying students in London have developed range plans for commercially viable clothing using Kotpad fabrics.
-A team of film makers and photographers from IM Mumbai have created a mini-documentary on the people and processes, and a beautiful, illustrated book will be published about the artisans and their work, to raise awareness.
+In stage 2, textile students in Mumbai developed textile designs, working within parameters set by the artisans; fashion design students in Mumbai and London, and design tutors on London, created small collections that incorporate some Kotpad fabrics; MA Buying students in London developed range plans for commercially viable clothing using Kotpad fabrics.
+A team of film makers and photographers from IM Mumbai created a mini-documentary about the people and processes, and a beautiful, illustrated book was published about the artisans and their work, to preserve in formation about and promote this endangered craft.
+The findings of the research were analysed and reflected upon, and a case study of the project written up.

 KOTPAD VIDEO